rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-10-24-77ec5f422dff01aa-sebi-order-in-the-matter-of-front-running-of-the-orders-of-big-client-certain-fa.md

 source: nse
 stocks: []
 tags:
-- sebi-order
-- front-running
-- market-manipulation
 - debarment
-- enforcement-action
+- enforcement
 - investigation
+- market-operations
+- sebi-order
 - securities-fraud
 title: SEBI Order in the matter of front running of the orders of Big Client (certain family trusts) by certain entities